Women, Infants and Children (WIC) Program

 What if my baby needs formula?

-WIC provides the following standard milk-based and soy-based iron fortified formulas: Similac Advance, Enfamil Prosobee and Similac Sensitive for Fussiness & Gas.
+WIC provides the following standard milk-based and soy-based iron fortified formulas: Similac Advance and Enfamil Prosobee.
 Maryland WIC will not provide other standard milk-based and soy-based formulas (such as Enfamil, Similac Isomil Soy, or Good Start products).
 WIC will provide specialty formulas with appropriate medical documentation regardless of the manufacturer.
 In that case, the WIC Medical Documentation Form specifying the reason and the prescribed formula needs to be completed by a doctor.
 Please note that WIC may not always be able to provide the product prescribed.
 Non-specific symptoms such as intolerance, fussiness, colic, spitting up, gas and constipation will not be considered indications for a special formula.

 - WIC Medical Documentation Form (PDF)